sonrabakarim/barlkk/_posts/2017-01-18-legit-css-frameworks.md

 ### Complex

-Complex frameworks typical use JS, Canvas and other technologies to achieve interactive effects.
-Some of these require a commercial licence for use in client projects.
+Complex frameworks typically use advanced HTML5 techniques to achieve interactive effects.
+Some of these require a licenses for use in commercial projects.

 **[Sequence](http://www.sequencejs.com/)**
 <br>For creating sliders, presentations, banners, and other step-based applications.
 Sequence provides a number of free and premium themes to help you create an engaging app or wizard in no time at all.